See what questions

 Conditions that are commonly undiagnosed in related areas may include:

-Appendicitis is inflammation of the appendix, a small portion of the large intestine that...
+Appendicitis is inflammation of the appendix, a small portion of the large intestine that hangs down from...
 (Source: excerpt from Appendicitis: NIDDK)

 The list below shows some of the causes of Acute appendicitis mentioned in various sources: